JiheeSon/CSE351_Exercise3/README.md

 We used orange for the data analysis tool.
 ![orange](./pic/orange.jpg)
 <br/><br/>

+### First Try
-*Our first Try:* Weight each words based on its frequency and compute scores of each sentences.
+Our first Try: Weight each words based on its frequency and compute scores of each sentences.
 Based on appearance of higher weighted words, we can classify tweets as love tweet or hate tweet.
 <br/><br/>
 Step 1: Install oraged add-ons for preprocessed text.
 ![add-ons](./pic/installAddOn.jpg)